 The examples below show some of the many ways St Cuthbert’s seeks to instil British Values.

 Class rules are negotiated and our school council is democratically elected and regularly seeks the views of pupils on issues such as school improvement, fund raising ideas, charity events, fairness and equal opportunities.
 A member of the Governing Body attends school council meetings and supports the work of the school council.
-We also have a PTA who meet with the member of staff designated to parent engagement or the Head teacher to discuss ideas and concerns with the aim to strive to make our school a better place.
+Democracy is embedded at the school.
+Children are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
+Children also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
+The elections of the School Council members and House Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.

 The Rule of Law: